We all have that jar full of used cooking oil. Wouldn’t it be great to use it to make an oil lamp with used cooking oil?

 An Oil Lamp is one of the most essential survival items that a prepper or survivalist should own.
 Note that each time the power gets interrupted because of a storm, emergency, disaster, or just an issue with the power company, you will instantly have peace of mind knowing that you have several sources of light.

 An oil lamp is also inexpensive to run.
-It is even possible for you to burn it using just used cooking or vegetable oil.
 Furthermore, it can produce less toxic fumes compared to mineral oil lamps and paraffin candles.
 If you use vegetable oil then you also have an assurance that this is not that harmful to the environment.

 An oil lamp is also easy and cheap to make.
 It even provides you with several opportunities for a creative outlet.
 If you are interested in making one then take note of the following cooking oils that you can use as fuels for your oil lamp: